 Seasoning

 - Doubanjiang: a red spicy fermented bean paste is sold at many Asian markets.
-It's aka "Tobanjiang", "Pixian chili bean paste", "spicy bean paste", "spicy broad bean paste" or "spicy fermented paste".
+It's also known as "Tobanjiang", "Pixian chili bean paste", "spicy bean paste", "spicy broad bean paste" or "spicy fermented paste".

-- Dark Soy Cauce: this is thicker and darker than regular soy sauce.
-You may substitute with regular soy sauce.
+- Dark Soy Sauce: this is thicker and darker than regular soy sauce.
+Or substitute with regular soy sauce.

 Note: Most Asian grocery stores will carry most of the Asian specific ingredients or check Amazon.